How to Fix: Missing Taskbar, Start Menu and Other UI Elements on Windows Startup

 • Check the new account for missing UI components.
 Such a situation indicates a systemic concern.
 If not, the issue is with your original user profile.

-We hope that our 5 comprehensive fix steps helped you resolve the issues.
+We hope that our 5 comprehensive fix steps helped you resolve the issues with your Windows UI.

-It is important to not that you should always create a backup of your data before making any modifications to your system.
+Lastly, it is very important to note that you should always create a backup of your data before making any modifications to your system in order to avoid a crashed system without a fall back point.

 Offer